Korny666/fah/README.md

 #### Folding@home User Name:
 Insert a nicname you want
 #### Folding@home Team Number
-My team is 239199 (GameStarVsCorona)
+Optional - You can insert a team ID if you have one - press enter to continue
 #### Folding@home Passkey:
-Optional press enter to continue
+Optional - press enter to continue
 #### How much of your system resources should be used initially?
 Choose Full (arrow keys) and press enter
 #### Should FAHClient be automatically started?